dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The augmenting function specifies any default values. *Default values are defined solely by the introductory function.*

-*   A function is not complete after all augmentations are applied, unless it is in a context where it can be abstract. *Every function declaration eventually needs to have a body filled in unless it's an instance method that can be abstract.
+*   A function is not complete after all augmentations are applied, unless it's an instance member and the surrounding class is abstract. *Every function declaration eventually needs to have a body filled in unless it's an instance method that can be abstract.
 In that case, if no declaration provides a body, it is considered abstract.*

 ### Augmenting variables, getters, and setters

 For purposes of augmentation, a variable declaration is treated as implicitly defining a getter whose return type is the type of the variable.
-If the variable is not `final` or is `late`, then the variable declaration also implicitly defines a setter with a parameter named `_` whose type is the type of the variable.
+If the variable is not `final`, or is `late` without an initializer, then the variable declaration also implicitly defines a setter with a parameter named `_` whose type is the type of the variable.

 If the variable is `abstract`, then the getter and setter are incomplete, otherwise they are complete. *For non-abstract variables, the compiler